Toga-fcb/iToolForYou/README.md

-# 🛠️ iToolForYou – iOS Firmware Utility for Linux
+# 🛠️ iToolForYou – iOS Firmware Utility

-**iToolForYou** is a powerful terminal-based utility for Linux that helps you manage, restore, and update your iPhone firmware easily — right from the command line.
+**iToolForYou** is a powerful terminal-based utility that helps you manage, restore, and update your iPhone firmware easily — right from the command line.

 ---